 It’s easy to argue other roles should be higher on the chopping block, but for a CEO, it’s often a no-brainer.
 The chief finance, sales and other CXOs tend to speak the same language as the CEO.
 They report their results in terms of revenue and other statistics-based numbers that correlate directly with company performance.

-So, if you’re a CMO who feels less than secure in your job, odds are you have no one to blame but yourself.
-There has never been a better time for CMOs to reposition themselves – and prove their value – by taking control of the growth agenda.
+So, if you’re a CMO who feels less than secure in your job.
+Odds are you have no one to blame but yourself.
+There has never been a better time for CMOs to reposition themselves.
+To prove their value by taking control of the growth agenda.
 Doing so just means getting out of your comfort zone and measuring your performance in new ways.

 At the same time, CMOs are holding themselves back because of mindset and time.
 From Accenture: “In 2009, 62 percent of CMOs said Marketing would fundamentally change.
 Flash forward to 2016, in which 91 percent of CMOs are saying Marketing will fundamentally change.
 But, at the same time, only 25 percent of CMOs are confident as to how to delight their customers.
 And only 25 percent of marketing organizations have outcome-driven objectives.
 In the space of seven years, the majority of CMOs seem no closer to harnessing the changes necessary to move forward with the type of growth their CEOs are demanding.”